SotirisAsp/Thesis/HAWPv3/README.md

 # Holistically-Attracted Wireframe Parsing: From Supervised Learning to Self-Supervised Learning

 Method for extracting wireframes (lines+junctions) from images.
+The implemantation is for HAWPv3 version.

 Original repo : [HAWP](https://github.com/cherubicXN/hawp)